 Check out the Video, Why Freeze Dry?, by Harvest Right

 Does The Freeze-drying Process Kill Food-Borne Bacteria Like Salmonella Or E-coli?

-The Freeze-drying process slows the growth of bacteria, but it doesn’t kill it.
+The Freeze-drying process slows the growth of bacteria but doesn’t kill them.
 Freeze-drying food does not kill bacteria, Salmonella, or E-coli.

 How Does A Home Freeze-dryer Work?

-- A home freeze-dryer uses a process called sublimation to remove moisture from food by lowering the pressure in a vacuum and fast freezing.
-The temperature in the vacuum slowly increases, vaporizing the ice in the food, dehydrating it.
+- A home freeze-dryer uses sublimation to remove moisture from food by lowering the pressure in a vacuum and fast freezing.
+The temperature in the vacuum slowly increases, vaporizing the ice in the food, and dehydrating it.

-- A home freeze-dryer quickly brings food temperatures down to -30°F to -50°F within hours.
+- A home freeze-dryer quickly reduces food temperatures to -30°F to -50°F within hours.

 - A vacuum pump removes air from the food chamber.